-Fall 2014 Assembly Meeting to be Held at Coastal Carolina University
+Fall 2014 Assembly Meeting Held at Coastal Carolina University

 Noted Professor Cary Nelson Speaks at Spring 2014 Assembly